 Oklahoma doesn’t have an online database dedicated to finding mugshots.
 However, someone can still find them online on various law enforcement sites.
 Typing the words “Oklahoma mugshots” into a search engine brings up inmate rosters and jail blotters from county and city jail websites.

-Search for an Oklahoma Convict in State or Federal Prison
+Search for an Oklahoma Inmate in State or Federal Prison

 The Oklahoma DOC provides many convict lookup features; the “OK Offender” search tool is ideal for those who want to check the status of an imprisoned loved one.
 Interested parties can enter search criteria including the inmate’s OK DOC number, name, or birth date.